amygurski/100-days-of-code/log.md

 ### Day 32: November 17, 2019

-**Today's Progress**: Worked on Advanced Algorithm Challenges on fcc.
+**Today's Progress**: Worked on Advanced Algorithm Challenges on fCC.

 **Thoughts:** I'm up to 7 out of 21 now.